roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-z](/assets/images/posts/Psittacosaurus.jpg)

-*Psittacosaurus*, a basal ceratopsian from Early Cretaceous Asia, with a minimal frill and prominent tail quills.
-Note: Many (up to 12) different species of *Psittacosaurus* are known, and not all species had tail quills.
+[*Psittacosaurus*](https://obscuredinosaurfacts.com/profile/2020/09/02/psittacosaurus.html), a basal ceratopsian from Early Cretaceous Asia, with a minimal frill and prominent tail quills.
+Note: Many (up to twelve) different species of *Psittacosaurus* are known, and not all species had tail quills.

 Thanks for bearing with me through all these groups!
-I hope you feel like you have a better understanding of the main groups of dinosaurs.
+I hope you feel like you have a better understanding of the main groups of dinosaurs and how they relate to one another.

 Image credits:
 [Hip Comparison](https://www.worldbook.com/behind-the-headlines/Shaking-the-Dino-Family-Tree)